McCoder007/feedback-board/v3/README.md

 **Acceptance Criteria:**
 - The application is fully functional on desktop, tablet, and mobile devices
 - Layout adjusts appropriately for different screen sizes
+- Compact card design for short content to maximize screen space on mobile
+- Optimized control placement for one-handed mobile operation
+- Right-positioned thumbs up buttons for efficient vertical space usage
 - Touch interactions are supported for mobile users
 - Text and buttons are appropriately sized for touch interfaces
+- Board titles and navigation are fully visible on smaller screens
 - The application works in portrait and landscape orientations on mobile devices

 ## Technical Requirements